 TGbe editor: Insert the following text in P128L48 of 11ax draft 8.0 as follows:

 The GI And HE-LTF Type subfield of the Common Info field indicates the GI and HE-LTF type of the HE TB PPDU response.
-The GI And HE-LTF Type subfield encoding is defined in Table 9-29e (GI And HE-LTF Type subfield encoding).9.3.1.22.5 MU-RTS Trigger frame format
+The GI And HE-LTF Type subfield is present in a Trigger frame that solicits a TB PPDU response and its encoding is defined in Table 9-29e (GI And HE-LTF Type subfield encoding).
+The TXOP Sharing Mode subfield indicates the TXOP sharing mode.
+The TXOP sharing Mode subfield is present in an MU RTS Trigger frame and is defined in 9.3.1.22.5.

+9.3.1.22.5 MU-RTS Trigger frame format

 [Option 1 starts]

 TGbe editor: Modify the following text in P129L43 of 11ax draft 8.0 as follows:

-The UL Length, GI And HE-LTF Type, MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.
+The MU-MIMO HE-LTF Mode, Number Of HE-LTF Symbols And Midamble Periodicity, UL STBC, LDPC Extra Symbol Segment, AP Tx Power, Pre-FEC Padding Factor, PE Disambiguity, UL Spatial Reuse, Doppler and UL HE-SIG-A2 Reserved subfields in the Common Info field are reserved.

 TGbe editor: Modify the following text in P95L12 of 11be draft 0.4 as follows:

-A TBD subfield in MU-RTS TXS Trigger frame indicates the time duration allocated to the non-AP STA within the TXOP obtained by the AP.
+The UL Length subfield in the Common Info field of the MU-RTS TXS Trigger frame indicates the time duration allocated to the non-AP STA within the TXOP obtained by the AP in units of 4 µs.

+The UL Length subfield is reserved in an MU-RTS Trigger frame that is not a MU-RTS TXS Trigger frame.

 [Option 1 ends]

 [Option 2 starts]